-- Identify gaps in systems so you do not have to keep telling your story before you are recognised as a carer. - Develop links with education, schools, university, public health, employers, marginalised carers groups and other partners to ensure more carers are identified earlier. - Encourage people supporting your loved ones to ask if they have a carer. - Develop resources and training for staff to help identify carers as well as you in your other roles as a child, parent, sibling, friend etc. - Support children and adults to recognise when they are in a caring role and where to seek help.
+- 1) Identify gaps in systems so you do not have to keep telling your story before you are recognised as a carer. - 2) Develop links with education, schools, university, public health, employers, marginalised carers groups and other partners to ensure more carers are identified earlier. - 3) Encourage people supporting your loved ones to ask if they have a carer. - 4) Develop resources and training for staff to help identify carers as well as you in your other roles as a child, parent, sibling, friend etc. - 5) Review how we are progressing and make changes to the action plan as required.

-PRIORITY2 Improved information and advice
+Priority 2: Improved information and advice

-- Young carers said they had someone to talk to out of school. - Digital technology can help to find information, such as smart speakers. - Clubs, activities and groups help with providing information.
+- 1) Young carers said they had someone to talk to as school. - 2) Digital technology care can help to find information, such as smart speakers. - 3) Clubs, activities and groups help with providing information.